svanderburg/dysnomia/README.md

 * `activate`: The activate operation checks whether the database exists in the DBMS.
 If the database does not exists, it gets created and an initial static dump (typically a schema) is imported.
-It also marks the database as used so that it will not be removed by the garbage collector.
+It also marks the database as deployed so that it will not be removed by the garbage collector.
-* `deactivate`: Marks the mutable component (database) as garbage so that it will be removed by the garbage collector.
+* `deactivate`: Unmarks the mutable component (database) as deployed so that it will be removed by the garbage collector.
 * `snapshot`: Snapshots the database and composes generation symlink determining the order of the snapshots.
 As an optimisation, the module also tries to